 - Carrying too much weight through your midsection

 - Working at a job that requires heavy lifting

 - Playing contact sports or engaging in high-impact workouts

 - Living with high levels of mental or emotional stress

 Smoking cigarettes can also contribute to the development of chronic back pain or make it worse because smoking reduces the flow of nutrients and oxygen to your spinal discs.

 How can I find lasting back pain relief?

-After Dr. Lodes performs a comprehensive investigation to determine the underlying cause of your pain condition, he can develop an individualized treatment plan that combines natural and effective chiropractic care with other proactive techniques.
+After our chiropractors perform a comprehensive investigation to determine the underlying cause of your pain condition, they can develop an individualized treatment plan that combines natural and effective chiropractic care with other proactive techniques.